ceejbot/jthoober/README.md

 Usage: jthoober --rules path/to/rules.js --secret sooper-sekrit

 Options:
-  --rules, -r  path to the rules file     [required] --secret     shared secret with github  [required] -p, --port   port to listen on          [default: 5757] -h, --host   host to bind to            [default: "localhost"] --mount      path to mount routes on    [default: "/webhook"] --help       Show help
+  --rules, -r  path to the rules file                         [required] --secret     shared secret with github                      [required] -p, --port   port to listen on                              [default: 5757] -h, --host   host to bind to                                [default: "localhost"] --mount      path to mount routes on                        [default: "/webhook"] --slack      full url of slack webhook for posting results --help       Show help
 ```

 I like to use nginx to terminate tls then proxy pass through to jthoober.
 I run it under upstart.

 Set up a webhook for a project on github.
 Point it to your jthoober location & give it the secret string you created earlier.
 Observe that the test payload makes it through.

+Optionally, set up an incoming webhook for your Slack organization to report results to a specific channel.

 ### Rules